MkDay/Post-Collection/prevent-default-vs-return-false.md

 #### Check whether an event is cancelable or not - *Event.cancelable*

+The `Event.cancelable` property returns true if the event is cancelable otherwise returns false.

 ```javascript

 // check whether an event is cancelable or not